opendatasoft/ods-documentation-explore-api/source/includes/wfs/v2/introduction.md

 | `request` | The requested operation              | `GetCapabilities`, `DescribeFeatureType`, `GetFeature`, `ListStoredQueries`, `DescribeStoredQueries` | One (Mandatory)                        |
 | `version` | The requested version of the service | `2.0.0`                                                                                              | One (Mandatory except GetCapabilities) |

+Notice that all usable parameters in this API are **case-insensitive**.
 ## Common usages

 * Viewing and analyzing geographic data: QGIS or ArcGIS can be used to connect to a WFS service and visualize the retrieved data in a map.
 This allows users to explore and analyze the data in a familiar GIS environment.